PRISMS was founded in 1993 by parents Margaret and Scott Miller, and genetic counselors Brenda Finucane and Ann C.M. Smith.

 Ann C.M.
 Smith, MA, DSc (Hon), CGC, Chair Emeritus of PRISMS Professional Advisory Board and Co-Founder of PRISMS

 “The early help line was my personal phone number.
-I would get all of the calls.
-By 1990, the syndrome had been named Smith-Magenis syndrome.
-That was years before when we found the deletion.
-And we recognized that if we have one family here who has the question, there are others.
+By 1990, the syndrome had been named Smith-Magenis syndrome, years after we found the deletion.
+We recognized that if we have one family here who has the question, there are others.
 There was an impetus to find a network of support to form the early days.”

 Maggie Miller, SMS Mom, Co-Founder of PRISMS